hunterirving/matryoshka/readme.md

 ```

 ## browser compatibility
-this application is designed to run on modern, desktop web browsers with javascript enabled. mobile browsers are technically supported, but a physical keyboard is required (for now).
+this application is designed to run on modern, desktop web browsers with javascript enabled.<br>mobile browsers are technically supported, but a physical keyboard is required (for now).

 ## privacy
 all data is stored locally on your machine.<br>no data is sent to or stored on any external servers.